 B. Although the copyright notice is not required on unpublished works, the student may wish to affix the notice Unpublished Work c1989 John Doe to the bottom of the title page.
 (Circular 1, p.6)

-A. The electronic version of the thesis submitted to the library should be a finalized copy in PDF format.
-Typically, this can be done by selecting “save as pdf” in Word.
+A. The electronic version of the thesis submitted to Digital Commons should be a finalized copy in PDF format or a Word document.

-B. Video and audio files, software programs, and other non-print formats must be included in digital format and conform to prevailing industry standards.
-Images (maps, photos, etc.) should be saved as a TIFF or JPEG2000.
-Audio files are to be saved as MP3 and video file as MP4.
+B. Accompanying material such as images (maps, photos, etc.) should be saved as a TIF or JPEG2000.
+Audio files are to be saved as MP3 and video files as MP4.

 C. If you are submitting source code, either as additional files or as the primary document, it must be submitted as a zipped file.
 In addition, this material must include two additional pieces of information.
-What platform(s) is supported (e.g. Windows, Linux, etc.) and what programming language was used (e.g. C++, perl, etc.).
+What platforms are supported (e.g. Windows, Linux, etc.) and what programming language was used (e.g. C++, perl, etc.).